danielbodnar/awesome-stars/README.md

 ## redis

+- [aeraki-mesh/aeraki](https://github.com/aeraki-mesh/aeraki) - Manage any layer-7 protocols in a Service Mesh.
 - [rednafi/hook-slinger](https://github.com/rednafi/hook-slinger) - A generic service to send, retry, and manage webhooks
 - [juspay/hyperswitch](https://github.com/juspay/hyperswitch) - An open source payments switch written in Rust to make payments fast, reliable and affordable
 - [imRohan/Pantry](https://github.com/imRohan/Pantry) - 🍊  Free data storage as a service.
 Pantry allows devs to store JSON for multiple apps & users.
 A good resource when building personal projects, apps for hackathons, and prototypes alike.